syncfusion-content/javascript-docs/js/api/ejUploadbox.md

 Displays the Uploadbox dialog at the given X and Y positions.
-X: Dialog set the left position value.
-Y: Dialog set the top position value.
+X: Dialog sets the left position value.
+Y: Dialog sets the top position value.